tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Conclusions

 Connectance is an extremely intuitive property of network, expressing how much of the potential interactions are realized.
 Through statistical reasoning and simple simulations using models of random networks, we show that for a given number of species, connectance drives (i) how many different networks exist, and (ii) some key elements of the degree distribution.
 We observed both among and between model quantitative changes in degree distribution along a connectance gradient.
 The niche model is a particularly striking example of this, with the variance in the degree distribution increasing 50-fold when connectance moves from 0.1 to 0.5.
 This result has practical implications for network comparisons.
 As descriptors of degree distribution vary with connectance, connectance should be factored out from all analyses.
 So as to avoid colinearity issues, this can be done by either working on the residuals of the degree distributions' property of interest.
 To some extent, the impact of connectance is lesser in the 0.05-0.3 range where most empirical food webs lies (although bipartite networks can have much higher connectances), but the effect is high enough that it should not be ignored: at equal number of species, networks with different connectances are expected to have different degree distributions.

 Finally, this analysis raises interesting ecological questions.
 Early analyses focusing on degree distribution argued that ecological mechanisms were responsible for the shape of the distribution [@vazquez_degree_2005;@fortuna_nestedness_2010;@williams_biology_2011].
 In this contribution, we show that connectance will impose a lower and higher limit for the shape of the degree distribution.
 Given this information, it is time to bring the debate full-circle: is connectance the cause of observed network properties, or an emergent property of pairwise species interactions?
 As the later seems far more likely, it now makes sense to focus on why some networks deviate, or not, from the expected degree distribution knowing their connectance.
-As the density of interaction plays such a central role in May's criteria for stability [@may_will_1972], clarifying how connectance is shaped by mechanisms regulating pairwise species interactions offers the opportunity of integrating the effects of these mechanisms up to their impact on emergent,community-wide properties.
+As the density of interaction plays such a central role in May's criteria for stability [@may_will_1972], clarifying how connectance is shaped by mechanisms regulating pairwise species interactions offers the opportunity of integrating the effects of these mechanisms up to their impact on emergent,community-wide properties. @okuyama_network_2008 showed that in mutualistic systems, resilience (to perturbation) is affected both by degree network size and interaction strength, but also by the degree distribution and connectance of the network; we show here that degree distribution and connectance are tightly linked, and alternative approaches to the question of resilience can focus on the deviation of degree distribution knowing the connectance, rather than the "raw" degree distribution.
+In keeping with the results we present in the first part of the paper, @rozdilsky_complexity_2001 report that there is a inverted hump-shaped relationship between connectance, and the proportion of "feasible and stable" systems, with the lowest proportion of such systems being found at $Co \approx 0.5$.
+This strongly suggests that the same mechanisms that limit the *realized* network space may affect ecological properties, thus emphasizing the need not to discard connectance in profit of more emerging properties in future ecological network analyses.

 # References